-- There are two backing plates on the rear of the E90.
-The smaller contains the parking brake shoes/mechanism and the outer is a splash shield. - The outer rear splash shield will need to be trimmed or removed in order to fit the bracket and larger rear caliper.
-The minimum is outlined in red and may also need some additional tweaking to get the bracket to fit without interference - For maximum performance, Essex recommends removing or cutting the entire outer backing plate which will also improve airflow to the disc.
-Removing the parking brake shoes will allow the larger outer plate to be separated and removed or cut off.
-A set of metal shears or cutting - Apply one small drop of red LoctiteTM 271 (red) to the threads of the hex head bolts included with our system (#10.02.00017).
+- The disc backing plate will need to be trimmed in order to fit the bracket and larger rear caliper.
+Refer to the picture to see minimum amount needed to fit the system - For maximum performance, Essex recommends cutting off or removing the entire backing plate in order to improve airflow to the disc.
+A set of metal shears or cutting wheel works well.

+- Apply one small drop of red LoctiteTM 271 (red) to the threads of the hex head bolts included with our system (#10.02.00017).
 Please be aware that excessive use of red loctite will make removal extremely difficult. - Using a 22mm wrench and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation indicated on the bracket.
 The left and right caliper brackets are identical for this application.
 Make sure that the bracket sits flat against the machined face of the spindle.
 Torque to 70lb.-ft.